darklang/dark/docs/unittests.md

 ## Overview

 Unit tests run automatically on the backend, as part of the builder script, if enabled with `--test`.
+This is actually super slow, so I wouldn't recommend it.

 ## Backend